leadsblue-datasets/leadsblue-datasets/comparisons/b2b-email-list-vs-business-email-database.md

 The terms B2B email list and business email database are often used interchangeably, but they emphasize slightly different perspectives.

+Across industry usage, these terms may be interpreted differently while describing similar structured datasets.

 ## B2B Email List

 - Focuses on contact usability